Flight Crew and Pilots

 Aviation injury claims face complex statute of limitations rules that vary by state and circumstance.
 The deadline may start from a specific documented fume event, the date you were grounded for medical reasons, or when you first learned your illness was connected to cockpit air contamination.
 Missing this deadline means losing your right to compensation permanently.
 Contact our firm immediately for a case evaluation to protect your legal rights.

 We know you may have lost your medical certificate and your livelihood.
 You should not have to pay legal fees while fighting for the compensation you deserve.
 We handle all Aerotoxic Syndrome cases on a strict contingency fee basis—you pay nothing upfront, and we only collect attorney fees if we successfully recover compensation for you.
-Your initial consultation is completely free and confidential.
+Your initial case review is completely free and comes with no obligation.

 Don't let time run out on your claim.
 Our team is ready to evaluate your case for free.